Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: State identification via clustering

-In the following, we analyse the correlation matrix time series of one turbine, which will henceforth be referred to as turbine 1 (WT1).
-We are singling out this wind turbine, because the time frame of the total dataset was selected in such a way that for WT1 no problems were listed in the automatic alarm logs and manual service reports.
-The idea is that this will make analysis and definition of normal states easier as there was no (reported) unusual behaviour. \\ The correlation matrices are calculated for non-overlapping epochs of 30 minutes each.
-This results in 960 matrices per turbine.
-However, due to several reasons there might be missing data in the time series.
-In such a case, any time stamp missing one or more of the measured variables is excluded from the calculation of the correlation matrix.
-Hereby, no estimation of values, which could influence the actual correlation coefficient, is necessary.
-More data could be used by calculating the correlation coefficients pair-wise, i.e. for any two observables just remove the time stamps where one of them is missing data.
-However, this does not result in a well defined positive semi-definite correlation matrix.
-For further analysis only those matrices, for which at least half of the expected data points (90 out of 180) exist, are considered.
-This is not a problem as missing measurements usually stem from turbines being operational but switched off during times of very low wind speeds $v$ smaller than turn-on wind speed $v_{\mathrm{on}}$.
-For WT1 the average wind speed for 746 epochs with enough data is $10.01\si{m/s}$, while the average for 214 epochs where no correlation matrix could be calculated is only $4.34\si{m/s}$.
+Without pitch angle no epoch includes a time series $k$, for which the standard deviation becomes zero.
+The disregarding of epochs with too many missing values is not a problem when looking at the five main observables as missing measurements usually stem from turbines being operational but switched off during times of very low wind speeds $v$ smaller than turn-on wind speed $v_{\mathrm{on}}$.
+For WT1 the average wind speed for 746 epochs with enough data is 10.01 $\unit{ms^{-1}}$, while the average for 214 epochs where no correlation matrix could be calculated is only 4.34 $\unit{ms^{-1}}$.
 It is obvious that these times where a wind turbine is not operating are unsuited for an identification of operational states.
 Of course, there might also be other reasons causing the missing data, e.g. a problem with the measurement of a signal.
 However, as for WT1 there are no alarms or services logged, we would not know what happened in those cases anyway.
 Any estimation of missing values would therefore need considerable guessing.
-As our results show that using only the epochs with enough data points is sufficient to reach a good differentiation of operational states, we are confident that just excluding missing values instead of estimating them is a good approach for our purposes. \\ When applying the hierarchical $k$-means algorithm described in the previous section to the set of matrices, the first step is to decide how many clusters provide a good solution.
-To this end, we calculate the silhouette coefficients for solutions with 2-5 clusters.
-The silhouette plots can be found in fig. \ref{fig:silhouettes}.
-The fifth cluster is almost imperceptible as it consists only of 3 matrices.
-Some descriptive statistics for these silhouette coefficients are shown in table \ref{tab:silcoefs}.
-The \textit{mean} corresponds to the average silhouette coefficient from eq. \eqref{eq:avgsil}.
-All statistics provided decrease with increasing cluster number, implying that a few different states are sufficient to describe the dynamics of the analysed correlation matrices.
-In the plots we can see some negative coefficients implying elements that would fit better into a different cluster.
-Such imperfections are to be expected when using heuristics like clustering algorithms.
-It is however clear, that all solutions provide a good grouping with largely positive silhouette coefficients.
-This is a strong indication that the correlation matrix is not stationary, rather different states can be detected via clustering.
+As our results show that using only the epochs with enough data points is sufficient to reach a good differentiation of operational states, we are confident that just excluding missing values instead of estimating them is a good approach for our purposes.